Dale Belford: Tamworth (caretaker)

 Belford once again returned to Tamworth as a player-coach in March 2011.
 Following Des Lyttle's departure as Tamworth manager in April 2011, Belford was appointed caretaker manager for the four remaining league games.
 His first game in charge was away at play-off chasing York City in which he won 2–1.
 His second game in charge ended in 1–0 defeat at home to fellow league strugglers Southport.
 The game ended with three Tamworth players receiving red cards (Liam Mitchell, Richard Tait and Michael Wylde).
 Belford's next game in charge was an away fixture at promotion chasing Wrexham.
 Due to the suspensions from the previous match Belford named himself as a substitute.
 Tamworth goalkeeper Louis Connor got injured in stoppage time and saw Belford donning the goalkeeper jersey once again for the last few minutes of the game.
-Belford is now the only player to play for Tamworth in four decades (1980's, 1990's, 2000's and 2010s).
+Belford is now the only player to play for Tamworth in four decades (1980s, 1990s, 2000s and 2010s).
 Belford's fourth and final game in charge saw him take on Forest Green Rovers in a must win game.
 In a very edgy 90 minutes, Tamworth did win the match 2–1 thus meaning Belford had kept the club in the Conference National at the expense of Southport who eventually stayed up due to Rushden & Diamonds entering liquidation.

 Following a meeting with chairman Bob Andrews on Monday 14 January 2013 that saw Marcus Law was relieved of his manager duties, Dale Belford was once again appointed as caretaker-manager for the foreseeable future with former Lambs player Scott Lindsey as his assistant.